Akshace/pix2pixHD-1/README.md

 - I used the Kidney Glomeruli dataset.
 - Link to the Dataset: https://www.kaggle.com/iafoss/hubmap-1024x1024
 <!-- -
-- To train a model on the full dataset, please download it from the [official website](https://www.cityscapes-dataset.com/) (registration required).
+- To train a model on the full dataset, please download it from the [official website](https://drive.google.com/drive/folders/1ulrfftYLtkrlMd8pWxj5lPX4g71X1TuR?usp=sharing).
 After downloading, please put it under the `datasets` folder in the same way the example images are provided. -->